spc

 MONSTERS'N'GHOSTS

-Creating Counter-Environments for Regenerative Re-Imagination
+Creating Counter-Environments for Regenerative Re-Imagination in the Capitalocene by Celebrating Embodiment, Intra-Agency,

-by Celebrating Empathy, Intra-Agency, and Multi-Species Entanglement
+and Multi-Species Entanglement

 since 2024 and ongoing

-The urgency and frustration I feel, paired with the desire to honour and celebrate the natural-material world of which we are a part, is changing the pattern of my artistic practice: distanced rationality, and personal invisibility give way to informed spontaneity and playfulness, and the involvement of my physical self.
+The anxiety and frustration I feel, paired with the desire to honour and celebrate the natural-material world of which we are a part, is changing the pattern of my artistic practice: distanced rationality, and personal invisibility give way to informed spontaneity and playfulness, and the involvement of my physical self.
 Leaving beaten paths of reasoning by entering affective terrain and exposing myself convey our shared vulnerability and limits of power.
 At the same time, they point to the potentialities inherent to shedding detachment and passivity by embracing insecurity and taking risks to advocate for resilience, commitment, and care.

 < Projects Overview